Last Updated: Jun 5, 2023

 Fellow’s primary objective is to help you manage your work relationships through the logging of discussions, feedback, goals/priorities and more with others that you work with (whether individually or in groups).
 Fellow also offers smart suggestions on what actions you may want to take in order to optimize these relationships (for example, “you should ask for feedback from someone in particular”).
 In order to provide such suggestions, we need to compute a “work-graph” that will give us insights into the people that you work with and how often you work with them.
 In order to offer these Services, we require access to the following information:

-- Calendar (applicable if you connect your calendar): We access the metadata of the events that you participate in such as organizer, title, attendees and optional attendees (names and emails), date, time, duration, calendar resources (meeting rooms) and recurrence of events.
-We do NOT access the content of calendar events such as any attached documents.
+- Calendar: We access data about the events that you participate in such as organizer, title, attendees and optional attendees (names and emails), date, time, duration, calendar resources (meeting rooms) and recurrence of events.

-The main interactions with Fellow will be both through the Bot and on our Platform.
+Your main interactions with Fellow will either directly through our Platform, one of our communications platform apps, or via one of our integrations..
 Users on the system will be able to collaborate on notes in relation to 1:1 and group meetings, goals/priorities and request feedback from one another and provide feedback to each other.
 The content created by these Users will be stored and accessible through the Services.
 This information is by default only accessible to Users who were part of the interactions and is not accessible by managers of the company (unless those that were part of the feedback interactions explicitly share such feedback with others such as managers).
 Metadata about the interactions (such as stats on usage) will be available to managers.
 The only exception to this rule will be if the policies of the Organization require us to share this information upon request from the Organization.

 Information Collected through Systems